De-Embedding Method to Accurately Measure High-Frequency Impedance of an O-Shape Spring Contact

 In this paper, a de-embedding method is proposed to measure the impedance of an innovative O-shape spring contact, for frequency up to 30 GHz.
 To allow the de-embedding method to be applied in practical situations, both conductor loss and the discontinuity associated with the junction are taken into account.
 Results obtained from the de-embedding method are validated using full wave simulation.
 In the simulation model, the O-shape spring contact is cut into two pieces based on the current flow paths, providing a straightforward way to understand why a resonance exists in the impedance profile of the connector.
 Lastly, the advantages and drawbacks of this method are discussed.

-Q. Huang et al., "De-Embedding Method to Accurately Measure High-Frequency Impedance of an O-Shape Spring Contact," IEEE International Symposium on Electromagnetic Compatibility, pp. 600-603, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+Q. Huang et al., "De-Embedding Method to Accurately Measure High-Frequency Impedance of an O-Shape Spring Contact," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 600 - 603, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)